With IB exams for May 2021 have been cancelled in countries where it is deemed unsafe, IA marks are now more important than ever!

 Investigation (15/25 marks)

 This section consists of the investigation itself, which should be made up of critical analysis that is clearly focused on the question.
-Although the sources you’ve already analysed should be the ones that you use the most, don’t be afraid to use other sources as well – in fact, these are a good source of counter-arguments and examples!
+Although the sources you’ve already analysed should be the ones that you use the most, don’t be afraid to use other sources as well – in fact, these are good sources of counter-arguments and examples!

 Throughout the investigation: